 What is blockchain technology?
 A quick search of “blockchain” on Crunchbase, the startup and investing data base, yields 304 unique results.
 Blockstream, a startup focused on improving blockchain technology, has raised $76 million in funding.
 Chain, the leading blockchain platform for enterprises, has raised more than $43 million.
 Factom, Gem, Elliptic, Storj, Funderbeam, and Colu are just a few other examples of high-profile startups raising millions of dollars by employing blockchain technology.

 But very few people can actually tell you what blockchain technology is.
 Most explanations that I’ve come across do a poor job of explaining the technology or its implications.
 How does it work?
 Why is it a big deal?
 How does it relate to bitcoin?
-The goal of this post is to provide a simple and straightforward explanation of what blockchain technology is, so that later posts will be able to talk about the impact the technology will have on the startup and venture capital ecosystem.
+This essay provides a simple and straightforward explanation of what blockchain technology is, so that later essays will be able to discuss the impact the technology will have on the startup and venture capital ecosystem.

 Many people first hear about blockchain technology in relation to bitcoin, so let’s start our explanation by differentiating between the two.